-The most effective control of diffuse knapweed is prevention.
+The most effective control of spotted knapweed is prevention.
 In some situations, cultivation combined with re-seeding, fertilization and irrigation have been part of an effective control regimen.
 Above all, prevent plants from going to seed.
 To prevent plants from spreading from known infestations, carefully clean vehicles, boots, clothing, and pets after visiting infested areas.

-► Manual / Mechanical
+Manual / Mechanical

-Large, stout tap roots make diffuse knapweed difficult to remove manually.
-Small, isolated infestations (6 to 10 plants) or more can be dug out if the soil is damp or sandy.
+Large, stout tap roots make spotted knapweed difficult to remove manually.
+Small, isolated populations of seedlings (10 to 20) or larger plants (3 to 5) can be dug out, more if the soil is damp or sandy and the plants are manageable.
 Be careful to collect and dispose of all the pieces of roots and crown to prevent them from re-establishing, and double bag flowering parts to prevent seed spread.
 Mowing is largely ineffective because knapweeds are persistent and the remaining tops of the plant produce flowers below the mowed height.

-▶ Biological
+Biological

 Biocontrol agents have been used in Washington with varying degrees of success.
 However, they are dependent on heavy densities of host plants to survive and are sensitive to adverse climatic conditions.
-Infestation levels of diffuse knapweed in Thurston County are low enough to control by methods which encourage complete control of all infestations in the county, which in turn will not allow bio-controls to persist.
+Infestation levels of spotted knapweed in Thurston County are low enough to control by methods which encourage complete control of all infestations in the county, which in turn will not allow bio-controls to persist.

-▶ Chemical
+Chemical

-Spot spraying with triclopyr (examples: Lilly Miller's liquid concentrate "Blackberry and Brush Killer" and Ortho's "Brush-B -Gon Poison Ivy Killer Concentrate") is effective in controlling diffuse knapweed.
+Spot spraying with triclopyr (examples: Lilly Miller's liquid concentrate "Blackberry and Brush Killer" and Ortho's "Brush-B -Gon Poison Ivy Killer Concentrate") is effective in controlling spotted knapweed.
 Triclopyr is a selective herbicide that will not kill grass when used according to label instructions, but may damage or kill other broadleaf plants.
 Triclopyr products are rated as "moderate in hazard" by Thurston County's pesticide review process because broadcast applications of triclopyr at greater than 2 lbs of active ingredient per acre can result in contaminating the food supply for birds and small animals.
 Since this prescription recommends only spraying individual plants or small patches, the risk to birds and small animals is greatly reduced.